Saibot393/perceptive/README.md

       - Receiver filter: to temporarily turn on/off a receiver VC (can be toggle via macro, see "Toggle VC receiver filter of selected Token" macro)
       - Custom range: a range that overrides all other ranges for this VC on this token
       - Calculated range: the range based on on the set range formula
+      - Custom range minimum: a minimum range overriding the the world setting for this receiver
       - Sigth: If this wall can be seen through with this channel
       - Movement: If this wall can be moved through with this channel